Three-Year Degree Programs

 What’s different about the three-year degree program?

-Two summers of study abroad and service: The two optional summer experiences are distinctively Arcadia.
-A service project away the first year and a major-related internship away the second summer take advantage of Arcadia’s status as a leader in study abroad and international education.
+Two summers of experiences which can include study abroad, internships, or service learning: The two optional summer experiences are distinctively Arcadia.
+For example, students may choose a service project away the summer after their first year and a major-related internship away the second summer, taking advantage of Arcadia’s status as a leader in study abroad and international education.

 GPA Requirements: Once enrolled in the program, a student needs to maintain a minimum GPA of a 3.00 overall to remain in good standing within the program and be allowed to take a course overload without petitioning for an exception to academic policy.